GStapala/RemoteHome/readme.md

 * Add new pages - gate, cameras.

 # About
-* Development by Grzegorz St¹pa³a
+* Development by Grzegorz Stapala